tech-advantage/edc-popover-ng/README.md

 ## edc Version

-Current release targets edc v2.7.0.
+Current release is compatible with edc v3.0+

 ## Dependencies

 The only required dependencies are:

-- Angular (requires Angular version 6 or higher, tested with 7)
+- Angular (requires Angular version 6 or higher)
-- Bootstrap CSS (tested with 3.3.7 and 4.0.0-alpha.6)
+- Bootstrap CSS (tested with 3.3.7 and 4.0.0)
-- tested with ngx-bootstrap 3.0.1
+- tested with ngx-bootstrap 3.1.1

 ## Importing the help component